varon/FSLogger/README.md

 Yes and you should use it.

+## Is this still maintained?

+Yes, as of 2024 - we're just mostly feature complete here.
+How complicated could logging be anyway?

 ## Installation

 You can install it via NuGet.
 You should already know how to do that.